wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-New: German translation, thanks to Stephan Hilchenbach
+New: Russian translation, thanks to Valery Ryaboshapko